 The Encyclopedia of Labrador is made up of short articles on some aspect of Labrador’s natural or social history, written by staff members or others in the University community or the Labrador area with knowledge on a given subject.

 Labrador and the Census

-Labrador and the Census is the culmination of a Labrador Institute Library research project led by Morgon Mills.
+Labrador and the Census was the culmination of a Library research project led by Morgen Mills, former Program Coordinator at the Labrador Institute.
 It is a free, online digital resource providing access to government census data for Labrador, going back to 1857.

 The data have been compiled, standardized, quality-checked, and structured in a user-friendly workbook format for independent use by communities, researchers, governments, and individuals interested in the demographic history of Labrador or its sub-regions or communities.

 Access the full dataset here (right-click and select "Save As" to download).

 The dataset is designed to be self-explanatory, but an accompanying 40-page report is also available, containing a prose introduction, sample charts showcasing Labrador population trends, pull-out maps of the region’s historical communities and sub-regions, and a guide to the structure and uses of the dataset.

 Copies of the report are available from the Labrador Campus for $10.